jaf7/Eloquent-JS-practice/README.md

 This code was written both closed- and open-book: I have attempted to think through and rewrite what I've just worked through, opening the book when I get stuck.

 In some cases the code here is not what is presented in the book but is rather additional code written as further study (examples are the recursive functions in towers-of-hanoi.js and rock-paper-scissors.js).

-In most cases I've returned for review and added more comments and/or done a little re-factoring.